What is an offshore account?

 There are some risks to the investor who is keeping their money in offshore accounts.
 Be aware of the following before considering this type of account to handle your finances:

 - Regulations.
-The Australian Government and Taxation Office do have laws in place for Australians who hold funds in an offshore account.
+There are laws in place for Australians who hold funds in an offshore account.
 You should familiarise yourself with those rules and regulations before opening an account.

 - Security.
 Your deposits are not necessarily protected the way they would be with the Australian Government Guarantee scheme.